grace-notes/website/contents/topics/synagogues.md

 pdf: "synagogues.pdf"
 description: "a discussion of the makeup and organization of synagogues in the times of the early church; from Sketches of Jewish Social Life, by Alfred Edersheim, Chapters 16 and 17; also from Conybeare and Howson, The Life and Epistles of St. Paul."
 tableOfContents: true
+subtitle: from Conybeare and Howson, “The Life and Epistles of St. Paul”, Chapter 6
 template: topic.jade
 ---

-from Conybeare and Howson, “The Life and Epistles of St. Paul”, Chapter 6

 Along with this population of Greeks, Romans, and native Pisidians, a greater or smaller number of Jews was intermixed.
 They may not have been